12 Sep Push Notifications vs In-App Messaging: Differences And Best Practices

 Push Notifications is a great way to send messages to user’s home screen even if he is not using your app at the moment.
 These messages are like alerts that show in the notification area at the top of the home screen.
 It is very useful to engage users and remind them to use your app.
 But, in order to receive push notifications, users have to accept this option.
 Those users tend to have a higher LTV.
 Be careful though, this is a double – edged sword (since we are on AppSamurai blog).
 If you just annoy the user with tens of messages, one after the other, and with no purpose for him, you end up by losing user retention which is one of the biggest failures for a developer.
 On the other hand, if you send useful content, at the right time and with medium frequency, this method can attract your users and it can bring you lots of advantages.
 Like Localytics states, enabling Push Notifications can triple the number of app launches.

 5 Best Practices Of Push Notifications

 Although Push Notifications used to be just text in the past, the technology has evolved, allowing developers to customize messages with rich media.
 There are two types of Push Notifications: engagement and transactional.
-Engagement are the result of a company campaign to increase the awareness, while the transactional are messages triggered by user’s action to remind him an information or to announce him of some events.
+Engagement is the result of a company campaign to increase the awareness, while the transactional are messages triggered by user’s action to remind him an information or to announce him of some events.
 There are some key points to follow for creating Push Notifications but keep in mind to watch these messages from user’s point of view.